sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/03_net/interop-net.md

 Streams are special Interop methods, so you can use the [Interop Discovery](#discovery) API to find available streams.
 The only difference is that streaming methods are flagged with a property `IMethod.Definition.Flags.HasFlag(DOT.AGM.MethodFlags.SupportsStreaming)`.

-*You can download a full .NET Streaming example from [GitHub](https://github.com/Glue42/net-examples/tree/master/streaming)*
+*See the full .NET [Streaming example](https://github.com/Glue42/net-examples/tree/master/streaming) on GitHub.*